 Impact of the Pay Commission.
 The major changes in the salary scales of Indian public service employees (including Railways) are determined by the Pay Commissions that are appointed by the GOI.
 The implementation of the Fifth Pay Commission in 1997, increased the total wage bill of the IR by 34 percent during 1997-98.
 This wage rise does not include the increase in pension costs.
-'The share of pensions in working expenses rose from around 4.5 percent in 1980-81 to nearly 14 percent in 2003-04' (Malik, 2005: 2).
+'The share of pensions in working expenses rose from around 4.5 percent in 1980-81 to nearly 14 percent in 2003-04' (Malik, 2005:2).
 By the time the present Railway Minister took over, the impact of this pay rise and pension liabilities had been absorbed by the system through increased redundancies.
-The adverse impact of Sixth Pay Commission will hit the IR in a couple of years' time.

 Decline in the financial cost.
 The decline in overall interest rates and liberalisation and expansion of financial markets helped the IR to raise external resources with ease.
 Also the IR is required to pay only 6.5 percent dividend on the GOI investment in it, which naturally reduces the overall financial cost to the IR and puts it at an unfair advantage vis-à-vis the road sector which is required to borrow at commercial rates.
 Similarly, the finance that is raised from the market by the IRFC is available at a lower rate as compared to the prime lending rate of State Bank of India (see below); because of GOI guarantee for such finance.
 Further, the bonds of IRFC are tax free so these can be offered at lowering interest rate which reduces the borrowing cost.
 The softening of interest rates in international markets also helped in lower interest cost.
 A combination of such favourable factors led to lower overall borrowing cost.

-Taking advantage of the soft interest rates during 2003-04 judiciously, ....an overall weighted average cost of incremental borrowing at 5.59% for the year 2003-2004 and ....the previous year weighted average cost of 7.00%, the overall weighted average cost of funds for the year worked out to 5.70% p.a'.
-(IRFC, 2004: 3)
+'Taking advantage of the soft interest rates during 2003-04 judiciously, ... an overall weighted average cost of incremental borrowing at 5.59% for the year 2003-2004 and ... the previous year weighted average cost of 7.00%, the overall weighted average cost of funds for the year worked out to 5.70% p.a' (IRFC, 2004: 3).
 As against this, the prime lending rate of State Bank of India was 10.25 percent in 2004.
 The softening of the international interest rate environment helped IRFC to raise larger amount of debt at lower cost.
-The global interest rate and credit availability has tightened in the after math of the US sub prime crisis which may raise the financing cost of the IR.

-It can be seen from the above discussion that several environmental factors have made significant contribution to the turnaround of the IR.
+It can be seen from the above discussion that several macro-economic factors have made significant contribution to the turnaround of the IR.
 It will be incorrect, therefore, to ascribe the IR success to managerial leadership alone.
 The exact impact of contribution of some of these strategies to revenue or cost, however, could not be determined in the absence of data availability.
-The favourable impact of environmental factors supports the argument that 'good luck' also helped the IR turnaround.
+The favourable impact of macro-economic factors supports the argument that 'good luck' also helped the IR turnaround.